dwootton/vibe-widgets/README.md

 scatter = vw.create(
     "scatter plot with brush selection tool",
     df,
-    exports={"selected": "indices of selected points"}
+    vw.exports(selected_indices=vw.export("indices of selected points")) )
-)

 # Widget 2: Histogram that reacts to selection
 histogram = vw.create(
-    "histogram with highlighted bars for selected data", df,
+    "histogram with highlighted bars for selected data", vw.imports(df, selected_indices=scatter.selected_indices), )
-    imports={"selected": scatter}
-)
 ```

+Each export is exposed as a callable handle (e.g., `scatter.selected_indices()`) that can be passed into `vw.imports` for other widgets.
 When you select points in the scatter plot, the histogram automatically highlights corresponding data.

 ### Iterative Refinement